PO Box 609 • Perkinston, MS 39573

 The Administration building houses eight classrooms, a commercial kitchen with adjoining serving room, computer lab, conference rooms and administrative offices.

-The Multi-Purpose building houses six flexible sized classrooms, laboratory space, and faculty offices.
+The Multi-Purpose building houses six flexible sized classrooms, laboratory space, computer lab, and faculty offices.

 The Career & Technical Education building houses three large laboratories, classrooms, and faculty offices.